Hourly Wage or Commission? Trade School or Sales Training?

 If they won’t tell you their hourly rate, find out ‡ what the part costs wholesale.
 Multiply that cost times two and subtract it from the total bill.
 Divide what remains by the number of hours spent at your home plus an extra half hour for travel.
 That number may be a reasonable approximation of their hourly rate.
 My labor rate and parts markup can be found here.

-As of 8/11/17 contractors can purchase Freon / R-22 locally for about $20 per pound before tax.
-(Puron / R-410A can be purchased for about $7 per pound.)
-Last summer, when it cost just $17 per pound, many highly rated flat rate contractors were charging $200 per pound for Freon.
-I can only imagine what they’re going to charge this summer.
+As of 1/30/18, contractors can purchase Freon / R-22 locally for about $23 per pound before tax.
+(Puron / R-410A can be purchased for about $6 per pound.)
+If they catch a sale and purchase it in bulk, R-22 goes for under $20 per pound.
+Even so, many contractors are charging $200 per pound retail for Freon / R-22.

 ‡ If you want to know what contractors pay for parts, look it up online.
 Quite often the best price you find online for common parts is roughly what contractors pay locally.
 That’s definitely not the case with certain specialty parts, new equipment or restricted materials like refrigerant.
 Contractors can often purchase those items for less than the public.